NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 2/Wind Malevolent (3-4).md

 abilities_mid:
   - name: ""
   - name: "Dissociate"
-    desc: "`pf2:r`  **Trigger** The wind malevolent would be hit by an effect that deals bludgeoning, piercing, or slashing damage\n**Effect** The wind malevolent dissociates into component elemental wisps while vaguely retaining its weasel-like form.
+    desc: "`pf2:r`  **Trigger** The wind malevolent would be hit by an effect that deals bludgeoning, piercing, or slashing damage\n* * *\n\n**Effect** The wind malevolent dissociates into component elemental wisps while vaguely retaining its weasel-like form.
 This grants it bludgeoning resistance 5, piercing resistance 5, slashing resistance 5, weakness 5 to area damage, and weakness 5 to splash damage.
 While in this dissociated form, it can't use its vacuum sickle Strike.
 The wind malevolent automatically re-forms into its normal form at the beginning of its next turn."

 attacks:
   - name: ""